 - The carrying amount of cash equivalents approximates fair value because of the short-term nature and liquidity of the financial instrument. - Bonds are based on the present value of the stream of cash flows it is expected to generate and the active market of similar bonds being traded in the marketplace. - Equities are valued at the closing price on the last business day of the year. - Fair value of bequests receivable is determined based on the market value of the underlying assets.
-Fair value at December 31, 2018 was determined based on a certified appraisal of real estate in an active market. - Fair value of beneficial interests in remainder, lead and royalty trusts is calculated by determining the present value of the future cash flows. - Fair value of beneficial interests in perpetual trusts is calculated based on the fair value of the underlying assets in the trust as determined by the third party trustee.
-The third party trustee controls the investments in the trust and makes all management and investment decisions. - Fair value of the oil and gas royalties at December 31, 2019 and 2018 was estimated using the trailing 60 months of net revenue, an industry accepted valuation method.
+Fair value at December 31, 2020 was determined based on the market value of financial assets expected to be received, less estimated executor fees. - Fair value of beneficial interests in remainder, lead and royalty trusts is calculated by determining the present value of the future cash flows. - Fair value of beneficial interests in perpetual trusts is calculated based on the fair value of the underlying assets in the trust as determined by the third party trustee.
+The third party trustee controls the investments in the trust and makes all management and investment decisions. - Fair value of the oil and gas royalties at December 31, 2020 and 2019 was estimated using the trailing 60 months of net revenue, an industry accepted valuation method.